dongkwanp/wrf-hydro-don-custom/README.md

 ```

 Honestly, you should read the manual a bit further and the code regarding what's going on here, but I went with the default configuration.
+You can close the file using either CTRL+X (for Nano editor) or :wq! (for Vi Editor)

 ## Building